110 years ago

 Team Canada, favoured to win all eight games of the series, scored 30 seconds into the game at the Montreal Forum and made it 2-0 6 1/2 minutes later, but the Soviets, led by Valery Kharlamov, put on a magical display of passing and gave Canada the rudest awakening in the country's international hockey history.
 It was the first time that NHL players had played against the Soviets, and the first time that most Canadian fans had seen or hear od such players as goalie Vladislav Tretiak.
 Mr. Kharlamov and Eugeny Zimin scored 2 goals each for the Soviets, with Vladimir Petrov, Boris Mikhailov, and Aleksandr Yakushev scoring 1 each.
 Phil Esposito, Paul Henderson, and Bobby Clarke scored for Canada.
 Ken Dryden went the distance in goal for Canada.

-Dave Wottle of the U.S.A. won the gold medal in the men's 800 metre run in Munich.
-Yevgheny Arzhanov of the U.S.S.R. won the silver medal and Mike Boit of Kenya won the bronze medal.
+Dave Wottle of the U.S.A. came from last place to win the gold medal in the men's 800-metre run at the Summer Olympic Games in Munich; Yevgheny Arzhanov of the U.S.S.R. won the silver medal and Mike Boit of Kenya won the bronze medal.

 Milt Pappas came within 1 pitch of a perfect game, but threw 2 consecutive balls on a 2-2 count to pinch hitter Larry Stahl, allowing a base on balls before retiring pinch hitter Garry Jestadt for the final out to preserve a no-hitter as the Chicago Cubs blanked the San Diego Padres 8-0 at Wrigley Field in Chicago.